-2. Assess Your Health Insurance Coverage
+2. Check Your Health Insurance Coverage

-3. Prioritize Your Expenses
+3. Prioritize Essential Expenses

-4. Tap into Community Resources
+4. Tap Into Community Resources

-Do some research on the web to find resources in your community that may be able to help during this employment lapse.
-A common mistake, however, is assuming you don't qualify for help.
+Do some online research to find resources in your community that may be able to help.
+People often assume they don't qualify for assistance, but that might not be the case.
 For example, many food pantries offer services to all people.
 You can see a comprehensive list of food pantries in your area by visiting the Emergency Food Network.